Patsch91/8Iaxe/README.md

-# 0xaxe
+# 8]axe

-0xAxe is a 16-ASIC-BM1366 Miner based on the [QAxe](https://github.com/shufps/qaxe)
+The 8]axe is a 8-ASIC-BM1366 Miner based on the [0xaxe](https://github.com/shufps/0xaxe)

 <img src="https://github.com/shufps/0xaxe/assets/3079832/f278c0d4-3be7-44aa-b233-c5c798653ac6" width="600px">

-**rev1**: not tested</br>
-**rev1.1**: working but needs some manual fixes</br>
-**rev1.2**: should be working without fixes, but not tested yet.</br>

-0xAxe is working (see screenshot at the end of the page to get an impression what to expect) 🥳
+**rev1**: working at about 3.2-3,5TH/s with ~90 Watts on the wall</br>

-**note**: The 0xAxe is not a stand-alone device because it only supports USB but it can be run connected to a Raspberry Pi without problems.
+**note**: The 8]axe is not a stand-alone device because it only supports USB.
+It can be run connected to a Raspberry Pi without problems.
 Also multiple devices can be connected to a single Pi.

 ASICs
 =====

-The 0xAxe uses 16 ASICs of type BM1366
+The 8]axe uses 8 ASICs of type BM1366

 ![image](https://github.com/shufps/0xaxe/assets/3079832/0f3c1088-be82-4bf8-898d-34b336d1b7bd)